What Is a Dilapidations Survey?

 Appointing A Dilapidation Surveyor

 Surveys should be conducted by qualified chartered surveyors experienced in this field, carrying out inspections in line with industry guidance.
+Appointing an independent dilapidations surveyor ensures a fair assessment and compliance with all lease terms.

 Appointing an independent surveyor provides a fair assessment.
 Landlords and tenants can each appoint their own surveyor if required.